 Script Table: A Script Table is a table of Unicode Code Points all having the same script property value.

 U-label: An IDNA-valid string of Unicode Code Points, in Normalization Form C (NFC) and including at least one non-ASCII character, expressed in a standard Unicode Encoding Form (such as UTF-8).
 The full definition for U-label is in RFC 5890, together with the definition of A-label and some ancillary definitions.
 The reader is urged strongly to see that document, because without an understanding of it the present report will not make much sense.
-A candidate string, to be a U-label, is subject to the constraints about permitted characters that are specified in Section 4.2 of RFC 5891 and the rules in Sections 2 and 3 of RFC 5892, and the Bidi constraints in RFC 5893 if it contains any character from scripts that are written right to left.
+A candidate string, to be a U-label, is subject to the constraints about permitted characters that are specified in section 4.2 of RFC 5891 and the rules in sections 2 and 3 of RFC 5892, and the Bidi constraints in RFC 5893 if it contains any character from scripts that are written right to left.
 Apart from all other requirements, a string can only be a U-label if it can be decoded into an A-label using the Punycode algorithm, which A-label can be decoded back into the same original string using the same algorithm.

 Valid Code Point: In a Language Variant Table, the list of code points that is permitted to be registered for that language.
 Any other code points, or any string containing them, will be rejected.
 The Valid Code Point list appears as the first column of the Language Variant Table.
 The term Valid Code Point is deprecated in this report, because it can be confusing depending on the context.
 Use “Label Valid Code Point” instead.